 Another day, another excuse to not get my kitchen dirty.
 I love gnocchi.
 I know how to make it.
 It takes time which quite frankly I don’t have.
 There are a lot of high quality gnocchi products in the market.
 Many of which requires a pot of boiling water which in hot weather is unappealing to do.
-Enter Trader Joe’s Sweet Potato Gnocchi.
-I’ll admit, I love all things sweet potato.
-Especially fries, but that will be another post.
-So let’s break down the product from Trader Joe’s.
-In the freezer it looks like this:
+Enter Trader Joe’s Sweet Potato Gnocchi with Butter and Sage.

 There are two ways to prepare this: